-- Rolls, sliced red onion, and lettuce for serving
+- Sliced red onion and lettuce for serving

-- To prepare the tzatziki: Peel your cucumber and grate it using the coarse side of a box greater (alternately, you can shred it using a vegetable peeler).
-In a small dish, combine the yogurt, cucumber, 1 clove grated garlic, and dill.
+- To prepare the tzatziki: Peel your cucumber and grate it using the coarse side of a box grater (alternately, you can shred it using a vegetable peeler).
+In a small dish, combine the yogurt, cucumber, remaining garlic, and dill.
 Season to taste with salt.
 Cover and refrigerate until ready to serve.

 - Grill the burgers over a medium flame for approximately 5 minutes on each side (you can also cook them on the stovetop in a pan set over medium heat) or until they are cooked to your desired level of doneness.

-- Serve with rolls, lettuce, red onion, and tzatziki.
+- Serve with rolls, lettuce, sliced red onion, and tzatziki.